Pelecaniformes: Systematics and evolution

-Recent research strongly suggests that the similarities between the Pelecaniformes as traditionally defined are the result of convergent evolution rather than common descent, and that the group is paraphyletic.
-All families in the traditional or revised Pelecaniformes except the Phalacrocoracidae have only a few handfuls of species at most, but many were more numerous in the Early Neogene.
-Fossil genera and species are discussed in the respective family or genus accounts; one little-known prehistoric Pelecaniforms, however, cannot be classified accurately enough to assign them to a family.
-This is "Sula" ronzoni from Early Oligocene rocks at Ronzon, France, which was initially believed to be a sea-duck and possibly is an ancestral Pelecaniform.
+Another hypothesis is that Threskiornithidae is sister to the rest of Pelecaniformes, and Ardeidae and Pelecani form a clade, as can be seen below:

+These controversies have been explained by analyses of rare genomic changes, which suggested that after the divergence of the pelican (Pelecanidae), heron (Ardeidae), and ibis (Threskiornithidae) lineages, interspecies hybridization led to gene flow causing the heron lineage to exhibit genetic signatures indicating affinity to both the pelican and ibis lineages.

+Fossils

-The pelecaniform lineages appear to have originated around the end of the Cretaceous.
-Monophyletic or not, they appear to belong to a close-knit group of "higher waterbirds" which also includes groups such as penguins and Procellariiformes.
+All families in the traditional Pelecaniformes (except the Phalacrocoracidae) have only a few handfuls of extant species at most, but many were more speciose in the Early Neogene.
+The pelecaniform lineages appear to have originated around the end of the Cretaceous, appearing to belong to a close-knit group of "higher waterbirds" which also includes groups such as penguins and Procellariiformes.
 Quite a lot of fossil bones from around the Cretaceous–Paleogene boundary cannot be firmly placed with any of these orders and rather combine traits of several of them.
 This is, of course, only to be expected, if the theory that most if not all of these "higher waterbird" lineages originated around that time is correct.
 Of those apparently basal taxa, the following show some similarities to the traditional Pelecaniformes: